Today I have for you an easy skinny, spicy, saucy shrimp fusion that will blow your mind, but not your waistline!

 I once tried this dish of shrimp, tomatoes and feta by Ellie Krieger that was pretty tasty and healthy (do you think it’ll wipe out several quarts of cassoulet fat making its way through my system?)!
 When I spotted my Sriracha sauce in the cupboard, I knew exactly where I wanted to take the pound plus of shrimp I had bought that day.
 This shrimp was going to be fusion healthy because I was definitely going to pair up a little of Japan, and a lot Greece, for a bounty of flavor profiles.
 Salty feta, briny kalamata olives, juicy tomatoes, spicy Sriracha heat, and sweet cilantro (Mexico joins the party!).
 I knew this would all taste great with the shrimp before I even tried it..and it did.

-Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s a LEMON orzo?
-Not to mention it looks dry AF in this photo, but it’s actually creamy.
-My awful photo skills make good food look bad.
+Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s orzo with LEMON?
+Not to mention it looks dry AF in this photo because it sat for a bit and I forgot to stir it since the masses were yelling for dinner, but it’s actually super duper creamy.
+Plus, my awful photo skills make good food look bad.

 It may not be the prettiest shrimp dish, but trust me, it’s so worth it because it’s a quick, easy, and almost super-healthy lunch or dinner.
-I say ‘almost’ because I took it off the super healthy chart by spooning it on top of lemon scallion orzo.
+I say ‘almost’ because I took it off the super healthy chart by spooning it on top of zesty scallion orzo with lemon.
 Orzo isn’t bad for you, but it’s carbs nonetheless.
 Of course you don’t have to make the orzo, so it’s back to ‘super-healthy’ if you skip it.

 That said, sometimes I use fat-free feta, so that’s got to cancel out something by way of fat, right?
 I think that puts this shrimp at a level I’d call, somewhat super healthy, and even healthier with a green salad in lieu of the orzo, right?